perletero2/RMIA/README.md

 - youtube-music (th-ch)
 - curseforge

+## List of Icons made from PNG
+#### Icons mabe by convertig PNG image to SVG, just for testing, quality to be perfected.

+- xclicker

 ## List of renamed icons
 #### Those icons wera already present but under different names and didn't work until changed